 Just as there are advantages to modern society, there are areas where it falls behind the traditional ones.
 Looking specifically at American culture, most children speak and understand only one language, though recent studies have shown there are advantages to being multi-lingual, which most traditional societies are.
 Traditional societies also don’t suffer from the same western diseases that many Americans do, such as hypertension, type-2 diabetes, and heart disease.
 People in traditional societies tend to be fitter; their lower life expectancy is generally the result of less access to emergency medical care and the availability of food.
 According to Diamond, children in traditional societies also tend to focus on games that require cooperation and critical thinking, but almost never on competition.

 Knowing nearly nothing about anthropology or traditional societies, I still found this book perfectly accessible and highly interesting.
 I found myself looking forward to each new chapter and the critiques and observations it would contain.
+As always, Diamond is a readable expert, making this book perfect for the casual reader or the scholar.

 Buy it indie!